 In Angular 9.0, by moving the build-time i18n substitutions in the build process- the change allows developers to make it up 10 times faster.

-When this was the major improvements made in the Ivy, there are also improvements made.
+When this was the major improvement made in the Ivy, there are also improvements made.

 Let’s have a look at it too-